MattSainsbury-Dale/FRKv2_src/README.md

 # Source code for FRK v2 paper

 This repository contains the source code for reproducing the results in "Modelling, fitting, and Prediction with Non-Gaussian Spatial and Spatio-Temporal Data using FRK".
-The replication may be down using a single script, `all.R`; we give detailed instructions subsequently.
+The replication is done with a single script, `all.R`; we give detailed instructions subsequently.

 ## Instructions